-Erin Piorier, Registered Herbalist, AH G
+Erin Piorier, Registered Herbalist, AHG, CPM

-Erin Piorier is a Traditional Western Herbalist who has been serving the Twin Cities community with plant-based medicine for over ten years.
+Erin Piorier is a Traditional Western Herbalist who has been serving the Twin Cities community with plant-based medicine for fifteen years.
 Erin is available for private consultation and provides her clients with handmade wildcrafted herbal products gathered from the fields and forest of the upper Midwest or grown in her organic garden.
 She is committed to safe, collaborative, natural health care that treats the whole person.

 Erin teaches extensively.
 She enjoys both introducing beginners to the world of plant id and medicine making and digging into the big questions of herbal medicine and helping advanced students take their herbal work to the next level.
 Erin is also a traditional midwife who offers homebirth services.
 She integrates her herbal practice into the care she provides childbearing women.
 She also offers classes and consultations focusing on health for women, babies, children and the whole family.